-Check that the throttle control and throttle lockout move freely and that the return springs work properly.
+Check that the throttle trigger and throttle lockout move freely and that the return springs work properly.

 Start the chain saw and apply full throttle.
 Release the throttle control and check that the chain stops and remains stationary.
-If the chain rotates when the throttle control is in the idle position you should check the carburettor idle adjustment.
+If the chain rotates when the throttle trigger is in the idle position, contact your servicing dealer.